-This fun cake was inspired by a nostalgic treat – the Hostess Snowball snack cake!
+This fun Pink Snow all Cake was inspired by a nostalgic treat – the Hostess Snowball snack cake!
 Devil’s food cake holds a marshmallow center and the exterior is covered with a flurry of pink coconut.

 If you are a regular visitor here, you may already be aware of my love for pink coconut confections.
 When I saw a giant Snowball cake on the Kraft Foods recipe site made with a box of cake mix, I knew I was surely destined to figure out a scratch-made version.
 It took a bit of trial and error, but I’ve worked out all the kinks.
 I hope you love this cake as much as I do!

 Forget the cake pan – use a bowl!

 This cake is baked in a bowl!
 A 1.5 to 2 quart stainless bowl is best.
 Because of its shape, the cake will need to bake longer than usual.
 Mine was completely set at 1 hour 15 minutes.
 It’s ready when a toothpick tester inserted in the center comes out clean.

 The filling is nothing more than a jar of marshmallow cream, and wow.
 What a wonderful contrast to the deep chocolate notes of devil’s food.